basho/basho_docs/source/languages/en/riak/dev/data-modeling/key-value.md

 Riak [[bucket types|Using Bucket Types]] have two essential functions: they enable you to manage [[bucket configurations|Buckets]] in an efficient and streamlined way and, more importantly for our purposes here, they act as a third namespace in Riak in addition to buckets and keys.
 Thus, in Riak versions 2.0 and later you have access to a third layer of information for locating objects if you wish.

-While bucket types are typically used to assign different bucket properties to groups of buckets, you can also create named bucket types that simply extend Riak's [[defaults|Using Bucket Types#bucket-types-as-namespaces]] or multiple bucket times that have the same configuration but have different names.
+While bucket types are typically used to assign different bucket properties to groups of buckets, you can also create named bucket types that simply extend Riak's [[defaults|Using Bucket Types#bucket-types-as-namespaces]] or multiple bucket types that have the same configuration but have different names.

 Here's an example of creating four bucket types that only extend Riak's defaults: